SergiiSharpov/tcpp/README.md

 # Windows
 ./tcpp -t yourTaskName

-# Linux, MacOS, or if youu added it to the environment on Windows
+# Linux, MacOS, or if you added it to the environment on Windows
 tcpp -t yourTaskName
 ```